 The Prestige could sit on top of this plate.
-But to help centre the brush and give an extra bit of security, there is a frosted plastic part, known as the puck.
+But to help center the brush and give an extra bit of security, there is a frosted plastic part, known as the puck.
 This sits on top of the plate.
-Once fitted the handle sits within the centre of the puck.
+Once fitted the handle sits within the center of the puck.

 There is no prong on the charging stand and no recess on the base of the brush handle.
 It uses the same wireless charging as other electric toothbrushes.
 It is just implemented differently here.

 When the brush is placed onto the charging stand the handle will beep twice and vibrate.
 This confirms it is charging.
 This won’t happen if the charging stand is not connected to a power source.